Jaahnavi5666/Customers-and-Products-Analysis-Using-SQL/README.md

 * Payments: customers' payment details are recorded
 * Products: a list of scale model cars, this is the complete list of product along with availabe quantity, prodcut description, price, etc.
 * ProductLines: a list of product line categories along with their description.

+Using the below code, a table is generated such that each table name is taken as a sting, and its number of columns and rows are counted.